sophiebinyan/sentiment_tweet/README.md

 # mapping people's happyness over the continental US based on tweets
+* This analysis is useful to people who are seeking to move from one state to another
+* It is also potentially useful to business owners who are interested to see how users' satisfaction with their product or service vary from location to lication and propose appropriate marketing strategies

 ## 1. processing tweets
 * about a million tweets over one year from 2017/05 to 2018/04 over the globe were downloaded
 * tweets were filtered by keeping those writen in English and geo-taged